yjia5/Enlace_Training_2024_summer/Task_2.md

 ```
 scancel JOB_ID
 ```
 Now here is the test for you.
-Please revise the submitting file change the queque's name from `debug` to `compute`.
+Please revise the submitting file to change the queque's name from `debug` to `compute`.
 You can also require more `--ntasks-per-node` and `-t`.
 And then submit your job again.
 Here is the reference for you: https://www.sdsc.edu/support/user_guides/expanse#running